Write Data to Text File using Excel VBA

-Below we will look at a program in Excel VBA that writes an Excel range to a CSV (comma-separated-value) text file.
+Below we will look at a program in Excel VBA that writes an Excel range to a CSV (comma-separated-values) text file.

 Situation: